narecoin/nare_smart_wallet/README.md

-# CakeWallet for Android and iOS
+# Nare Smart Wallet for Android and iOS

 ## Open Source Monero and Bitcoin Wallet